 One of the best features that we found in these cotton canvas tents was the stove jacks on the DANCHEL and White Duck tents.
 They allow campers to fully enjoy the benefits of a canvas tent in the winter by keeping you warm and even potentially allowing you to cook inside your tent on top of the stove if the weather outside is poor.

 The DANCHEL Bell Tent comes with two stove jacks which pushes it ahead of the White Duck for us.
-Having two stoves gives you flexibility in how you want to setup your living space inside the tent, and even means you could use two stoves inside the tent for extreme cold weather camping.
+Having two stoves gives you flexibility in how you want to setup your living space inside the tent, and even means you could use two stoves inside the tent for cold weather camping.

 The Truck Bed Tent from Kodiak is a fantastic solution for combining camping with a road trip.
 Pack up your truck and drive out into the country, then when you’re done for the day no matter where you are you can pitch your tent.